Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Abstract

 \section{Abstract}

 While post-training has successfully improved large language models (LLMs) across a variety of domains, these gains heavily rely on human-labeled data or external verifiers.
-Existing data has already been exploited, and new high-quality data is expensive to collect.
-More fundamentally, true intelligence goes far beyond tasks that are easily verifiable.
-Therefore, we need self-improvement frameworks that allow models to improve without external oversight.
+Existing data has already been exploited, and new data is expensive to collect.
+Moreover, true intelligence goes far beyond verifiable tasks.
+Therefore, we need self-improvement frameworks that are less dependent on external signals and more broadly applicable to both verifiable and non-verifiable domains.
 We propose \textbf{Mutual Information Preference Optimization (MIPO)}, a contrastive data augmentation method that constructs preference pairs by generating a positive response conditioning on the correct prompt, and a negative response by conditioning on a random, unrelated prompt.
-We show that using Direct Preference Optimization (DPO) to learn from this paired data maximizes pointwise conditional mutual information (MI) (under the base LLM) between prompts and model responses.
-Empirical results with various-sized Llama- and Qwen-Instruct models show that when used to maximize MI between user context and response, MIPO provides an effective personalization technique, achieving 3--40\% improvements on personalization tasks using real-user datasets compared to strong baselines.
-Surprisingly, MIPO can also be applied to improve performance on math and multiple-choice problems, yielding 1--18\% \emph{without any additional data or human supervision}.
-These results suggest a promising direction for self-improvement.
+We show that using Direct Preference Optimization to learn from this paired data maximizes pointwise mutual information \emph{under the base LLM} between prompts and model responses.
+Experiments with with 1-7B parameter Llama and Qwen instruct models show that MIPO achieves 3--16\% gains (and 51\% increase for Qwen2.5-1.5B-Instruct) on personalization compared to prompting baselines.
+Surprisingly, MIPO can also be useful in verifiable domains, such as math and multiple-choice question answering, yielding 1--20\% gains \emph{without any additional data or external supervision}.
+These results suggest a promising direction for self-improvement using intrinsic signals derived from contrastive data pairs.